 We’ve come a long way as a nation when it comes to LGBTQ rights and acceptance.
-While there’s still work to do with regard to equality and LGBTQ inclusion in the workplace, one thing is clear: it’s illegal to discriminate against LGBTQ employees.
-In June of 2020, the U.S. Supreme Court upheld a 1964 Civil Rights federal law, clarifying that it prohibits job discrimination on the basis of sexual orientation or transgender status.
+While there’s still work to do regarding equality and LGBTQ inclusion in the workplace, one thing is clear: It’s illegal to discriminate against LGBTQ employees.
+In June 2020, the U.S. Supreme Court upheld a 1964 Civil Rights federal law, clarifying that it prohibits job discrimination based on sexual orientation or transgender status.

 State Your Intentions Loudly and Proudly

-It sounds simple, but it really is important to codify that you’re committed to LGBTQ inclusion in the workplace and an employer that does not discriminate on the basis of sexual orientation and gender identity, says Beck Bailey, acting director of HRC’s Workplace Equality Program.
+It sounds simple, but it is important to codify that you’re committed to inclusion in the workplace and an employer that does not discriminate based on sexual orientation and gender identity, says Beck Bailey, acting director of HRC’s Workplace Equality Program.
 Specifically, he urges employers to include sexual orientation and gender identification in the employee handbook or written nondiscrimination statement.

 A good example of the type of wording you can include comes from Mastercard, which scored 100 percent on HRC’s Best Places to Work for LGBTQ Equality.
 As stated on its career site: